XxTyaftioNxX/Movie-Recomend/README.md

 # Movie-Recomend
- A simple project to find out best movie recommendation techniques
+ A simple project using context based classification and implementation into streamlit as in interface uses stemming and cosine similarity to get the recommended moveis.